-When your loved one purchases a beautiful engagement ring for you to wear, you'll want to keep the ring shiny and looking like new for many years.
-Luckily, it isn't difficult to clean a diamond engagement ring at home.
+When your loved one buys a beautiful engagement ring for you to wear, you'll want to keep it shiny and looking like new for many years.
+Luckily, it isn't difficult to clean a diamond ring at home.
 Learn the right and wrong ways to clean an engagement ring to keep it looking beautiful.

 Basic ring cleaning method: Use baking soda and water to clean your ring.
 Mix one part baking soda with one part water in a clean glass.
 Scrub the engagement ring with a soft toothbrush dipped in the baking soda solution, being careful not to scratch the metal.
 Work into the cracks and crevices of the ring.
 Rinse the ring in cool water (be sure to close the sink's drain first) and dry with a lint-free cloth.

-Dish detergent method: Use mild dish detergent and water for another cleaning method.
+Dish soap method: Use mild liquid dish soap and water for another cleaning method.
 Dip the ring in a solution of one part mild dish detergent to three parts warm water.
 Use a soft toothbrush to scrub the ring gently to dislodge any dirt.
-Soak the ring overnight in the detergent solution.
+Soak the ring overnight in the soap solution.
 Then rinse the ring in clean water, taking care to close the sink's drain first, and dry the ring with a lint-free cloth.